 What do you think is Salt Lake City's best kept secret?
 I’ve been away from Salt Lake for almost a decade so it’s changed a lot and I don’t know it as well, so I’m looking forward to finding that out.

 Who completes you?
-I have an amazing wife, Tracy, who is very compassionate and a lot smarter than I am.
+I have an amazing wife, who is very compassionate and a lot smarter than I am.
 She will be starting school at Westminster this fall in a counseling program.
 She’s also a singer/songwriter and has an incredible voice.
-She made our kids, Liam and Sophie, the two coolest kids I’ve ever met.
+She made our kids--the two coolest kids I’ve ever met.